-Leading the revolution is Esora.
 The Lo & Behold Group’s first Japanese establishment is a treat for the senses.
-Even at night, the space looks washed in natural light streaming in from its cloud-like washi paper dressed skylight.
-It casts a warm glow on velvety smooth yellow cedar wood counter where the magic happens.
-There, chef-owner Shigeru Koizumi prepares kappo-style cuisine with utmost precision.
-Bringing together his experience cooking at three-Michelin-starred Nihonryori Ryugin in Tokyo and Singapore’s very own two-Michelin-starred Odette, he welds modern cooking techniques with an obsession over produce to create the perfect dining experience.
+Even at night, the space looks washed in natural light streaming in from its cloud-like washi paper-dressed skylight – like painting in the skies.
+It casts a warm glow on the velvety smooth yellow cedar wood counter where the magic happens.

 2022 sees new beginnings with new head chef Takeshi Araki at the helm.
 The poised chef's resume boasts four years at the three Michelin–starred Tokyo restaurant, Nihonryori RyuGin, while his sous chef Noburu Shimohigashi comes most recently from Singapore’s very own two-Michelin-starred Odette.
 Welding modern cooking techniques with an obsession with fresh produce to create the perfect dining experience, you know you're in good company.